Get the Party Started

 "Get the Party Started" is a song by American singer Pink, released on October 16, 2001, as the lead single from her second album, Missundaztood (2001).
-The song was originally intended for Madonna's 2000 album Music, but when her team turned it down, it was later given to Pink.
+Written by Linda Perry, the song was originally offered to Madonna, who passed on it.
+Pink, who was eager to work with Perry, later agreed to record the track.

 "Get the Party Started" received positive reviews and became an international success, reaching the top 10 in many countries and topping the charts of Australia, Canada, Ireland, New Zealand, Romania, Spain, and Wallonia.
 In 2003, Q ranked the track at number 185 on their list of the "1001 Best Songs Ever".
 About.com rated the song number one in their list of "The Top 100 Best Party Songs of All Time" in 2019.

 Composition and lyrics

 "Get the Party Started" is a dance-pop, pop rock, electro and boogie song, composed by former 4 Non Blondes frontwoman Linda Perry.
 She said that the process of making the song was unlike her.
 She was going through a "weird phase" during which she wanted to learn how to program drums.
 She programmed her first beat, started playing a bass, and, in her words, "did what the beat was asking me to do."
 She decided to put "every wrong instrument" in the song, and consequently added in a horn sample.
 "I was doing the music, the melody was already coming to me in what I wanted the song to be," she said.
 She then decided to write lyrics containing "every catch phrase you possibly could imagine", before laughing at the realization that she had written a potential hit single and her first dance song.
 "You create something in your bedroom or your house, and it's just a fun thing that you're doing," she said.
 "Then all of a sudden, you hear that song that you started in your house, and it's on the radio.
 And people are now acknowledging it.
 It's just trippy."

 Some listeners thought the song made a reference to ecstasy, the drug of choice for ravers: "I can go for miles if you know what I mean.
 I'm comin' up so you better get this party started."Pink told Q Magazine in a 2017 interview: "You'd have to ask Linda Perry if it's about ecstasy.
 I don't know what she meant with it.
 I still don't know if it's 'I'm coming out...'
 Or 'I'm coming up...'
 I don't even know what I sang."